deybwewin | taapwaywin | tapwewin

 • Indigenous communities outside Turtle Island (Māori, Hawaiian, Indigenous from Australia, etc.) will be address on a case-by-case basis.

-No documentation is only to be used for Indigenous communities that do not participate in colonial documentation.
+The No Documentation option is only available for those whose Indigenous communities do not participate in colonial documentation.

 Please note that the no documentation option is not implemented/enacted in situations where individuals are awaiting applications for membership/citizenship or non-status in Canada.
 The University of Saskatchewan recognizes and honours the sovereign and inherent right of Indigenous governments to determine membership/citizenship; membership/citizenship and documentation for verification is determined and defined by Indigenous governments.